carrot orange juice

 For instance:

 This study suggests Vitamin C is vital for producing collagen and balancing collagen/elastin (a.k.a elasticity and resilience) of your skin.
-Furthermore, several pieces of evidence show that Vitamin C helps with wound healing.
+Furthermore, several pieces of evidence show that Vitamin C helps heal wounds.

 Another study says that beta-carotene may protect your skin from UV radiation in the longer run.
-Note: they also said that it’s considerably lower than skin-applied sunscreens.
+Note: they also said it’s considerably lower than skin-applied sunscreens, so view it as an added benefit rather than a replacement for sunscreen.

 9 – Carrot Juice May Fortify Your Liver